pjdevs/pjdevs.github.io/content/alka.md

 ![Creep Units](/img/alka_loot_code.png)

 In our game, this component was placed inside the <span class="code">MasterEnnemy</span> class, and the <span class="code">Loot</span> was triggered on destroy of the Actor.
-This way, all existing and future ennemies could directly drop the currencies.
+This way, all existing and future enemies could directly drop the currencies.

 #### Creep Unit